 The Basel III capital adequacy framework prescribed by OSFI is applied to the consolidated operations of the Bank, which include the Bank and a structured entity, Glacier Credit Card Trust ("GCCT").
-The Bank is a wholly owned subsidiary of CTFS Holdings Limited.
-Canadian Tire Services Limited ("CTS") owns 80% of the common shares of CTFS Holdings Limited and CTS is a wholly owned subsidiary of Canadian Tire Corporation Limited ("CTC").
+The Bank is a wholly owned subsidiary of CTFS Holdings Limited ("CTFS Holdings"), itself a subsidiary of Canadian Tire Services Limited, formerly Canadian Tire Financial Services Limited, ("CTS") which owns eighty percent of the common shares of CTFS Holdings.
+CTS is a wholly owned subsidiary of Canadian Tire Corporation, Limited ("CTC").
 The Bank is not considered a Domestically-Systematically Important Bank (D-SIB) by OSFI.